The best online casinos offer a huge range of games and one of the key ways the various game types differ is in terms of the rewards on offer.

 However, increasingly, progressive games (or jackpot games) are offered on almost all casino games, including video poker, blackjack, and, yes indeed, roulette.
 Whatever game we are talking about, the core principle is the same though.
 Every hand, spin or other form of bet where the jackpot is not won increases the value of the jackpot.
 In other words, a small proportion of each losing bet contributes to a separate jackpot that keeps increasing, progressing, until it is won.

-To create truly life-changing jackpots many different tables, wheels or slots are linked and contribute to the same jackpot.
+To create huge jackpots many different tables, wheels or slots are linked and contribute to the same jackpot.
 These may be linked according to the game provider/developer, game type or casino but each time anyone makes a losing bet on a linked game anywhere in the world, the overall jackpot increases just a fraction.

 The jackpot is triggered differently according to the game and can also vary even within the same broad game type.
 In video poker, for example, the progressive jackpot is almost always won with a royal flush.
 In contrast, slots progressives may be triggered and won by landing a particular set of characters, via a bonus round or feature, or even sometimes entirely at random.
 Usually, though not always, in order to be eligible for the progressive jackpot you need to be staking above a minimum amount, so if you are interested in scooping one of these prizes make sure your stake qualifies you.
 Alternatively, it may be the case that the jackpot can be won by placing a separate side bet.